colorpulse6/mad-science/README.md

 ## MVP (DOM - CANVAS)

--Balls falling from the top of screen
+- Balls falling from the top of screen
--Points scored on click of target color
+- Points scored on click of target color
--3 colors per beaker
+- 3 colors per beaker
--Game screen reload on target change
+- Game screen reload on target change
--4 full beakers to win the game
+- 4 full beakers to win the game
--10 lives/player looses 1 life per target ball that hits the ground
+- 10 lives/player looses 1 life per target ball that hits the ground

 ## Backlog

--Update DOM for new level
+- Update DOM for new level
--Increase difficulty
+- Increase difficulty
--Advance level
+- Advance level
--Generate random sizes for balls
+- Generate random sizes for balls

 ## Data Structure